toddfoster/sharedprayers/layouts/shortcodes/office/ep/collect/ogodyoumanifest.md

+####  BCP 125
-_A Prayer for Mission (BCP 125)_
+### A Prayer for Mission
-> O God, you manifest in your servants the signs of your presence: Send forth upon us the Spirit of love, that in companionship with one another your abounding grace may increase among us; through Jesus Christ our Lord.  **Amen.**
+O God, you manifest in your servants the signs of your presence: Send forth upon us the Spirit of love, that in companionship with one another your abounding grace may increase among us; through Jesus Christ our Lord.  **Amen.**